 While Flor had to return to Buenos Aires for work, I continued traveling with my parents to Bahía Bustamante.
 Though they have lived in Puerto Madryn for more than 20 years now, they didn’t have the opportunity to visit the bahía.
 When they told me that I decided to transform my couple’s del-drive trio into a family trip!

 The routes I follow to reach Puerto Madryn and then Bahía Bustamante:

 This was one of the first issues I have to figure out before hitting the road.
-In regular times, I will just fuel up my car, prepare my mate (our national tea-type infusion, the best mate on the road), my luggage, prepare my playlist and charge my phone.
+At regular times, I will just fuel up my car, prepare my mate (our national tea-type infusion, the best mate on the road), and my luggage, prepare my playlist, and charge my phone.
 But making a self-drive trip in January 2021 demanded additional documentation required to travel the country during the Covid-19 pandemic.

 These documents were not that difficult to get, nor that numerous.
 And I finally discovered that the so-feared controls on the road were not that scary either (and not very frequent to be honest…).